-Osteosarcoma occurs most commonly between ages 10 and 19.
-However, people over age 40 who have other conditions, such as Paget disease (a benign condition characterized by abnormal development of new bone cells), are at increased risk of developing this cancer.
+- Certain benign bone conditions.
+People over age 40 who have Paget disease of bone (a benign condition characterized by abnormal development of new bone cells) are at increased risk of developing osteosarcoma.

 What are the symptoms of bone cancer?

-Pain is the most common symptom of bone cancer, but not all bone cancers cause pain (1).
+Pain is the most common symptom of bone cancer, but not all bone cancers cause pain.
 Persistent or unusual pain or swelling in or near a bone can be caused by cancer or by other conditions.
-It is important to see a doctor to determine the cause.
+Other symptoms of bone cancer include a lump (that may feel soft and warm) in the arms, legs, chest, or pelvis; unexplained fever; and a bone that breaks for no known reason.
+It is important to see a doctor to determine the cause of any bone symptoms.

 How is bone cancer diagnosed?